MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 `acknowledged` status.
 Next, the Seller/Server performs all the remaining business and time-consuming validations.
 At this point, an Error response cannot be provided anymore, so the process moves to a `rejected` state if some issues are found.
-The `CancelFaultManagementJob.cancellationDeniedReason` acts as a placeholder to provide a detailed description of what caused the problem.
 If validation is successful, `CancelFaultManagementJob` moves to the `inProgress` state.
 At this point, the related `FaultManagementJob` moves to a `pendingCancel` state, and the Seller/Server starts all necessary arrangements to provision cancellation request. `FaultManagementJob` remains in the `pendingCancel` state until the Cancel Fault Management Job process is finished and moved to the `completed` state.
 This causes the `FaultManagementJob` state to change to `cancelled`.

 Description and mapping of the Cancel Fault Management Job States are the same as in table 9.